 “An outbreak anywhere is a threat everywhere."

-The 4,400 square foot exhibit is centered on the theme, One Health, and is designed to highlight the interconnection of human health, environmental health, and animal health.
-This theme aligns with One Health approach used by the CDC.
+The 4,250 square foot exhibit is centered on the theme One World, One Health and is designed to highlight the interconnection of human health, environmental health, and animal health.
+This theme aligns with the One Health approach used by the CDC.
 This approach involves working not only with physicians, but also veterinarians and ecologists, and others to better understand how diseases spread among people, animals, and the environment and to track and control threats to public health.

 The curator of the exhibit, Sabrina Sholts; content expert, Daniel Lucey; chief science adviser, Jonathan Epstein; and their team spent a total of three years developing this exhibit.
 Starting in 2014, the team held several round tables and were meeting almost daily to flush out the mission statement, goals, learning objectives, and messages for the exhibit.